Table of Contents

 - Older individuals are not routinely tested for HIV.
 This occurs in part because health care providers often feel uncomfortable asking older patients about their sexual behaviors.
 It also occurs because health care providers, like the general public, are often under the misconception that older women are not sexually active.
 Therefore, when faced with an older patient with flu-like symptoms, many health care providers do not think to test for HIV.
 This means that older women are often misdiagnosed and/or not diagnosed with the virus until they have reached a more advanced stage of HIV disease.

-There are many things older women and the community at large can do to prevent the spread of HIV in this population and help older women live healthfully in their second half of life.
+There are many things older women can do to prevent the spread of HIV and live healthier in their second half of life.

 Understand HIV: Knowledge is Power